moneydautay/spring-boot-rsocket/README.md

 * payload is small with good protocol: binary better
 * protocol is easy to parse
 * Reactive: :beer:  RSocket shipped by default

+### Tips

+* subscribe operation in ApplicationRunner: these runners will be called after SpringApplication has started

 ### Todo